 Confirmation screen for user report creation

 Pop-up Windows Explorer window allowing access to user report

-Double-click on the .html file to view the created report with Internet Explorer.
-You may also copy it on a USB key to consult the report later on.
+Double-click the .html file to view the created report with Internet Explorer.
+You may also copy it to a USB key to consult the report later.